Inverness: Toponymy

-Although a Gaelic name itself, Craig Phadraig is alternatively known as Làrach an Taigh Mhóir, or "the place of the Great house".
+Although a Gaelic name itself, Craig Phadraig is alternatively known as Làrach an Taigh Mhóir, or "The Place of the Great House".
 Several Gaelic place names are now largely obsolete due to the feature being removed or forgotten.
-Drochaid an Easain Duibh ("Bridge by the Small Dark Waterfall"), referred to in the tale Aonghas Mòr Thom na h-Iubhraich agus na Sìthichean ("Great Angus of Tomnahurich and the Fairies") has not yet been located within Inverness and Slag nam Mèirleach (meaning "Robbers' hollow"), adjacent to Dores Road in Holm is no longer in use.
+Drochaid an Easain Duibh ("Bridge by the Small Dark Waterfall"), referred to in the tale Aonghas Mòr Thom na h-Iubhraich agus na Sìthichean ("Great Angus of Tomnahurich and the Fairies") has not yet been located within Inverness and Slag nam Mèirleach (meaning "Robbers' Hollow"), adjacent to Dores Road in Holm is no longer in use.
 Until the late 19th century, four mussel beds existed on the delta mouth of the River Ness: Scalp Phàdraig Mhòir ("Scalp of Great Patrick"), Rònach ("Place of the Seals"), Cridhe an Uisge ("The Water Heart") and Scalp nan Caorach ("Scalp of the Sheep") – these mussel beds were all removed to allow better access for fishing boats and ships.

-Allt Muineach (The Thicket River) now runs underground between Culcabock Roundabout and Millburn Roundabout.
+Allt Muineach (The Thicket River) now runs underground between Culcabock Roundabout and Millburn Roundabout, where as Allt an Ionnlaid (The Washing Burn) flows largely underground from Scorguie down to the Canal where it meets the healing well of Fuaran Allt an Ionnlaid.
+Other streams which retain their original Gaelic names include Allt na Banaraich (The Milkmaid's Stream), Allt na Caillich (The Old Lady's Stream), Allt an Easg (The Eel Stream) and Allt Shiamaidh (Jimmy's Burn) in Inshes, Allt Màsach (The Thick-set Stream) and Allt Meadhanach (The Middle Stream) in Easter Leys, Allt na Crìche (The Border Stream) in Culloden, Allt Bhoth a' Chlagain (The River of Little Bell Bothy) at Muckovie and Allt na h-Iomaire (Stream of the Land Ridge) at Balcruy/Stratton.
 An Loch Gorm (The Turquoise Loch), a small sea loch which was situated beside Morrisons supermarket, was filled in during the 19th century and lives on only in the name of Lochgorm Warehouse.
 Abban Street stems from the word àban, a word of local Gaelic dialect meaning a small channel of water.